cryptropical/hb_mqtt_orchestrator/readme.md

 # MQTT to Telegram Rankings Bot with Execution Layer

 A sophisticated automated trading bot that monitors asset rankings via MQTT, manages Hummingbot trading instances, and reports activities through Telegram.
-The bot automatically opens and closes positions based on momentum signals from a Kalman filter-based ranking system.
+The bot automatically opens and closes positions based on momentum signals from a ranking system.

 ## 🚀 Features